If your air conditioner uses R22 Freon, what will this mean for you?

 It’s essential to see if your air conditioner uses R22 if it’s more than ten years old.
 Even if it’s new, it’s necessary to know what refrigerant you are using:

-In the case of an old air conditioner with R22 Freon, what are my options?
+In the case of an old air conditioner with R22 Freon, what are my options with the R22 Freon Ban?

 If your R22 air conditioner leaks Freon, you have two options: